Washington State Cougars and the Boise State Broncos play in Spokane, Washington - WTOP News

 Spokane, Washington; Thursday, 11 p.m.
 EST

-BOTTOM LINE: The Washington State Cougars take on the Boise State Broncos in Spokane, Washington.
+BOTTOM LINE: The Boise State Broncos and the Washington State Cougars square off in Spokane, Washington.

 The Cougars are 8-2 in non-conference play.
-Washington State ranks second in the Pac-12 with 11.2 offensive rebounds per game led by Rueben Chinyelu averaging 2.6.
+Washington State scores 78.5 points while outscoring opponents by 15.9 points per game.

-The Broncos have an 8-3 record in non-conference games.
-Boise State is ninth in the MWC with 13.5 assists per game led by Cam Martin averaging 3.0.
+The Broncos are 8-3 in non-conference play.
+Boise State averages 76.4 points and has outscored opponents by 10.6 points per game.

-Washington State makes 48.8% of its shots from the field this season, which is 5.5 percentage points higher than Boise State has allowed to its opponents (43.3%).
-Boise State has shot at a 46.4% clip from the field this season, 8.9 percentage points higher than the 37.5% shooting opponents of Washington State have averaged.

 TOP PERFORMERS: Myles Rice is scoring 15.6 points per game and averaging 2.4 rebounds for the Cougars.
 Andrej Jakimovski is averaging 1.7 made 3-pointers for Washington State.

-Chibuzo Agbo is shooting 49.2% and averaging 16.3 points for the Broncos.
-Max Rice is averaging 2.1 made 3-pointers over the last 10 games for Boise State.
+Cam Martin is averaging 7.4 points and 5.6 rebounds for the Broncos.
+Chibuzo Agbo is averaging 16.0 points over the last 10 games for Boise State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.